emmarshall/apls-org/README.md

 ## Website Basics

-This ap-ls.org website is built in [RStudio](https://www.rstudio.com/) using [Quarto](https://quarto.org).
+This new ap-ls.org website is built in [RStudio](https://www.rstudio.com/) using [Quarto](https://quarto.org).
 The content for the site is stored on the AP-LS Google Drive and on [GitHub](https://github.com).
 The site is published using [Netlify](https://www.netlify.com/).
 When the site is updated in the Github respository, the new published content will appear in the `_site` directory.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/60c754e7-3b21-48ae-b752-84935991712f/deploy-status)](https://app.netlify.com/sites/ap-ls/deploys)